-All shareholders who have been entered in the share register and have informed the company of their attendance within the time limit stated in the notice of the General Meeting are entitled to participate at Sandvik's General Meetings and vote according to the number of shares held.
+All shareholders who have been entered in the share register and have informed the company of their participation within the time limit stated in the notice of the General Meeting are entitled to participate at Sandvik's General Meetings and vote according to the number of shares held.
 Shareholders are also entitled to be represented by a proxy at the General Meeting.
+According to the Articles of Association, the Board may also decide to allow shareholders to exercise their voting rights through postal voting before a General Meeting.